 Supplement brands with natural food store and mass retail chain connections, nutraceutical marketing experience, capital to invest, and established customer bases that are particularly prone to purchasing CBD-infused wellness products.
 Examples: Irwin Naturals, Barlean’s, NaturesPlus

 Disruptors: Those CBD brands little-known prior to this year, even in CBD circles, who have made tremendous headway over the course of months, many being picked up by large retail chains and thrust into the spotlight.
 Examples: MedTerra, Sagely Naturals, cbdMD

-The top 5 CBD companies have continued to make names for themselves as the US CBD market grows over 500% in 2019 (Data as of December 9, 2019):
+The top 5 CBD companies have continued to make names for themselves as the US CBD market grew over 500% in 2019 (Brand shares as of April 20, 2020):